jfrog/JFrogMLExamples/catboost_poetry/README.md

 ## Overview

 This project leverages the CatBoost machine learning algorithm for credit risk assessment.
-It's implemented using [Qwak's Machine Learning Platform](https://www.qwak.com/) and the CatBoost library.
+It's implemented using [JFrog ML](https://docs.qwak.com/docs/introduction) and the CatBoost library.

 ### Features